wp-plugins/formforall/readme.txt

 * to open a FormForAll account: signup for free at https://www.formforall.com and test our plans freely for one month.
 * to use our User API key (refer to http://blog.formforall.com/how-to-install-formforalls-wordpress-contact-form-plugin/ ).

+FEATURES

 Create your forms in seconds:

 * Easy Drag and Drop interface.
-* Multilingual form: build your form in your own language and have it displayed in 18 western and Asian languages: catalan, chinese (simple), czech, danish, dutch, english (us), english (uk), french, german, italian, japanese, korean, polish, portuguese, slovak, spanish, russian, turkish.
+* MULTILINGUAL form: build your form in your own language and have it displayed in 20 western and Asian LANGUAGES: catalan, chinese (simple), czech, danish, dutch, english (us), english (uk), flemish, french, german, hungarian, italian, japanese, korean, polish, portuguese, slovak, spanish, russian, turkish.
 * An extensive selection of forms fields: predefined ones (log-in, sign-up, name, address, identity, credit card, date / time...), customized fields (text, radio buttons, check boxes, file uploads).
-* Connect with Facebook: insert Connect with Facebook social login field into your forms in 2 seconds instead of days!
+* SOCIAL LOG-IN - SOCIAL SIGN-IN/ Connect with Facebook: insert our Connect with Facebook social login field into your forms in 2 seconds instead of days!
+And have your web users fill in their info with their social network identity.
-* Double opt-in : When your web users submit their form, an e-mail with a verification link is sent to their declared e-mail address.
+* DOUBLE OPT-IN : When your web users submit their form, an e-mail with a verification link is sent to their declared e-mail address.
 When the web user clicks on the link in the e-mail, we pass the information on to you.

 Settings options: